 Jobs Support Scheme

 As announced on 26 March 2020, the Government will enhance and extend the Jobs Support Scheme (JSS) to provide employers with more impactful and sustained wage support.
-Click on the links below to find out more about JSS.
+Click here to find out more about JSS.

 No Increase in Government Fees & Charges